darinz/Dev-DS-Guides/command-line/README.md

 ## Contents

 - **[linux-unix-commands.md](linux-unix-commands.md)**: Complete command reference covering file operations, text processing, system administration, networking, security, shell scripting, and troubleshooting.
+- **[ftp-commands.md](ftp-commands.md)**: Comprehensive guide to FTP and SFTP commands for secure file transfers between systems.
+- **[wget-commands.md](wget-commands.md)**: Complete reference for using wget to download files from the web with advanced options and automation.

 Use these guides to master command-line operations for development, system administration, and daily tasks.